Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 • Padmasana is an open-leg sitting position practiced for meditation during yoga.

-• The pose is named for the lotus flower which symbolises purity and spiritual illumination.
+• The pose is named for the lotus flower which symbolizes purity and spiritual illumination.

-• The practice of Padmasana can improve concentration and offers numerous mental and physical health benefits.
+• Practicing this pose can enhance concentration and provide many mental and physical health benefits.

 Infographics of Padmasana Yoga (Lotus pose)